Pranav13-09/Scaler_Mentor/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+##workflow
+The mentor begins on the "Create Group" page, where they have the ability to select students by their Roll Numbers.
+They can add or remove students from the group.
+After creating the group, the mentor can evaluate students based on various criteria, evaluating them individually.
+Additionally, they have the option to edit the marks of students.
+However, once the marks are finalized, further edits are not permitted.

 ## Screenshots